Switzerland does dairy well – the molten variety in particular!

 From chocolate shops through to cafes serving raclette and fondue, there are plenty of opportunities to indulge a penchant for all things warm and milky in Switzerland, but if Emmental, Gruyere or Vacherin don’t do it for you, you’ll find plenty of other local cuisine to tempt your taste buds.

-The Swiss have taken much influence from their neighbours in some of their favorite foods, so expect to find a touch of the French, Italian and German about some dishes.
+The Swiss have taken much influence from their neighbors in some of their favorite foods, so expect to find a touch of the French, Italian and German about some dishes.